Mehrgarh: Togau phase

 At the beginning of Mehrgarh III, Togau ceramics appeared at the site.
 Togau ware was first defined by Beatrice de Cardi in 1948.
-Togau is a large mound in the Chhappar Valley of Sarawan, 12 kilometer northwest of Kalat in Baluchistan.
-This type of pottery is found widely in Baluchistan and eastern Afghanistan, at sites such as Mundigak, Sheri Khan Tarakai, and Periano Ghundai.
+Togau is a large mound in the Chhappar Valley of Sarawan, 12 kilometers northwest of Kalat in Balochistan.
+This type of pottery is found widely in Balochistan and eastern Afghanistan, at sites such as Mundigak, Sheri Khan Tarakai, and Periano Ghundai.
 According to Possehl it is attested at 84 sites up to date.
 Anjira is a contemporary ancient site near Togau.

-Togau ceramics is decorated with geometric designs and was already made by using a potter's wheel.
+Togau ceramics are decorated with geometric designs and were already being made with a potter's wheel.

-The time in Mehrgarh Period III, during the second half of the 4th millennium BCE, is characterized by important new developments.
-There's a big increase in the number of settlements in the Quetta Valley, the Surab Region, the Kachhi Plain and elsewhere in the area.
+The time of Mehrgarh Period III and beyond is characterized by important new developments.
+During the second half of the 4th millennium BCE there is a big increase in the number of settlements in the Quetta Valley, the Surab Region, the Kachhi Plain and elsewhere in the area.
 Kili Ghul Mohammad (II−III) pottery is similar to Togau Ware.

-Mehrgarh Periods IV, V and VI (3500 BCE–3000 BCE)
+Mehrgarh Periods IV, V and VI (3500–3000 BCE)

-Period IV was 3500 to 3250 BCE.
-Period V from 3250 to 3000 BCE and period VI was around 3000 BCE.
+Period IV was 3500–3250 BCE, Period V from 3250–3000 BCE, and Period VI was around 3000 BCE.
 The site containing Periods IV to VII is designated as MR1.

-Mehrgarh Period VII (2600 BCE–2000 BCE)
+Mehrgarh Period VII (2600–2000 BCE)

-Somewhere between 2600 BCE and 2000 BCE, the city seems to have been largely abandoned in favor of the larger and fortified town Nausharo five miles away when the Indus Valley civilisation was in its middle stages of development.
+Sometime between 2600 BCE and 2000 BCE, the city seems to have been largely abandoned in favor of the larger fortified town Nausharo five miles away, when the Indus Valley Civilisation was in its middle stages of development.
 Historian Michael Wood suggests this took place around 2500 BCE.

-Archaeologist Massimo Vidale considers a series of semi-columns found in a structure at Mehrgarh, dated around 2500 BCE by the French mission there, is very similar to semi-columns found in Period IV at Shahr-i Sokhta.
+Archaeologist Massimo Vidale considers a series of semi-columns found in a structure at Mehrgarh, dated around 2500 BCE by the French mission there, to be very similar to semi-columns found in Period IV at Shahr-e Sukhteh.